 Day 4: Long Beach Peninsula

-After catching sunset or exploring the interpretive center, head back to town for dinner in Long Beach.
-Pickled Fish inside the Adrift Hotel is a go-to destination for seafood with views of the ocean, while MyCovio’s is known for its selection of Italian dishes.
+For dinner, Pickled Fish inside the Adrift Hotel offers fresh seafood with views of the ocean, while MyCovio’s is known for its selection of Italian dishes.

 If you’re not quite ready to wrap up your road trip, consider extending your stay another day on the Long Beach Peninsula.
 Thanks to its prime location, the area offers numerous opportunities for crabbing, fishing, and foraging for razor clams.

 Sea Breeze Charters offers multiple trip options based on the different fishing seasons.
 Coho Charters is another excellent choice, providing charters for crabbing and fishing.
 If this sounds up your alley, be sure to make a reservation in advance.
-The fall and spring are great for trying your hand at digging for razor clams.
+Fall and spring are a great time to try digging for razor clams (just be sure to secure your clamming license and check regulations).
 Afterward, you can enjoy the fruits of your labor with a fresh seafood lunch.